 - Year 1 - Workshop Classes

-These provide apprentices with the practical and theory skills they need and are delivered at our purpose-built training centre in Birmingham or in partnership with a college local to your business.
+These provide you with the practical and theory skills you need and are delivered at our purpose-built training centre in Birmingham or in partnership with a college local to you.

-Once they've hit the required standard, the apprentice then enters your company and attends our training centre or local college one day a week for theory based teaching.
+Once you've hit the required standard, you then go into your company but only attend our training centre or your local college one day a week for theory based teaching.